 Indulgent Tahini Salted Fudge

-Now like all sweet goodies it is important to eat in moderation even if like me you follow a Keto style diet, I know how hard is that, because Tahini has a high fat content and a high number of calories.
+Now like all sweet goodies it is important to eat in moderation even if like me you follow a Keto-style diet, I know how hard is that, because Tahini has a high-fat content and a high number of calories.
 The great thing about this fabulous spread is it easy for your body to digest because of its high alkaline mineral content and this helps keeps you alkaline and is great for assisting in weight loss.
-The phytoestrogens present in tahini, are extremely beneficial in managing hormones in women Tahini is an all round winner.
+The phytoestrogens present in tahini, are extremely beneficial in managing hormones in women Tahini is an all-around winner.